 Keeping tabs on a growing influencer network can be overwhelming, but refocusing your strategy around community groups—rather than individual content creators—will result in a far more streamlined and scalable outreach strategy.
 In Part Two of this series, we’ll dig deeper into what an impactful influencer community looks like, surfacing the most effective ways to measure and achieve community health.
 Stay tuned!

-Be sure to read Tribe Dynamics’ Community Management: How to Build Your 2020 Influencer Strategy report for a more comprehensive analysis of the influencer marketing strategies and brands that stood out in 2019, and recommendations for how to build a successful influencer community in 2020.
+Updated 10/13/20: Be sure to read the updated Guide to Influencer Marketing Strategy: How to Refine Your Brand's Influencer Strategy For Lasting Success report for a more comprehensive analysis of the influencer marketing strategies and brands that stood out in 2019 and 2020, and recommendations for how to build a successful influencer community in 2020 (and beyond).